emerald-dao/intermediate-cadence-course/README.md

 ## ❓ What do I need ahead of time?

-The prerequisit for this course is that you are able to understand practically all Cadence code.
+The prerequisit for this course is that you are able to *understand* practically all Cadence code.
 This means being able to understand major concepts like resources, account storage, access control, and being able to digest all Cadence syntax.

 If you're looking for a more direct answer, you must have either:
 1. Completed our <a href="https://github.com/emerald-dao/beginner-cadence-course" target="_blank">Beginner Cadence Course</a>
-2. Complete the Entrance Exam, found in [Chapter 1 Day 1](https://github.com/emerald-dao/intermediate-cadence-course/tree/main/chapter1.0/day1)..
+2. Complete the Entrance Exam, found in [Chapter 0](https://github.com/emerald-dao/intermediate-cadence-course/tree/main/chapter0.0)

 ## 📁 What are quests?